 These aren’t questions that should just be discussed within a UX-team or between designers.
 I think these questions are generic enough to understand everyone’s viewpoint.
 The only way to create a great user experience is to have everyone realize the importance of the experience.
 You might be the one responsible for making sure that it’s being carried through, but it’s up to everyone on your team to make it work.

 Doberman, a highly successful product design agency in Sweden lets employees rotate into the management committee and lets all employees weigh in on the company budget.

 We felt that the business world was kind of awkward, fitting people into roles but not really recognizing the capacity that talent has.
 So we said to ourselves what if real quality comes out of investing in your people?
-From the Drawing Board to the Board Room

 So why not spend the next lunch session or Monday morning meeting discussing these topics?
 People love to be included in the process and I think you’ll be amazed at some of the answers you’ll get!